Can we be more creative?

 - How To Boost Your Creativity

-Once you present your three creativity-boosting exercises, be prepared to implement them into your everyday life.
-We'll have three class periods this semester when we check in and you report how each exercise is working for you.
+Implement these into your everyday life.
+We'll have three class periods this semester when we check in and you report to class how each exercise is working for you.

 Journal your progress as often as you can so you have something to report.
 Simply write down a few short sentences each week as you use your new exercise.
 It'll be interesting to track your progress.